how to get rid of period pains

 Like any other pain, dysmenorrhea can be primary or secondary, depending on the existence of an underlying cause.
 If there is no associated underlying condition, it is called primary dysmenorrhea.
 The women have increased activity of the uterine muscle with increased contractility and increased frequency of contractions.

 2. Hormonal birth control pills, which may improve symptoms of primary dysmenorrhea.
-“May” – as a 2009 systematic review found limited evidence that birth control pill, containing low or medium doses of oestrogen, reduces pain associated with dysmenorrhea.
+“May” – as a 2009 systematic review found limited evidence that birth control pills containing low or medium doses of estrogen reduce pain associated with dysmenorrhea.

 3. Norplant and Depo-provera are also effective, since these methods often induce amenorrhea (absence of a menstrual period in a woman of reproductive age).